crossfire151/Fable-III-Patcher/README.md

 - Added ability to maximize the DLC Installation window; as reported by some users the screen appears off and doesn't appear 100% visible, this should resolve this issue.
 - Added the option to navigate backwards in the DLC Drag file feature if the user accidentally navigates into another folder.
 - Moved the DLC Delete option to the main screen of the DLC Installation window.
-- The DLC Deletion option now clears the \Downloads folder within the Pathcher to correct any mistakes made.
+- The DLC Deletion option now clears the \Downloads folder within the Patcher to correct any mistakes made.

 # Issues